Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Introduction

 The present paper is organized as follows.
-In Sec.~\ref{Sec:Model}, we first introduce the different FinFET designs and the theoretical model that we use in our analysis.
+In Sec.~\ref{Sec:Model}, we introduce different state-of-the-art FinFET designs \cite{6330653,kuhlmann2018ambipolar,geyer2020silicon,siliconFin}, including Silicon-on-Insulator (SOI) FinFETs and bulk Si FinFETs, and we discuss the theoretical model used in our analysis.

-In Sec.~\ref{Sec:Equilateral}, we consider an ideal fin with a large equilateral triangular cross-section and study the long wavelength dynamics of the holes confined there.
-We first restrict ourselves to the analysis of heavy holes and light holes, and we pay particular attention to how different growth directions affect the effective spin-orbit interactions.
-We divide the spin-orbit interactions in two terms: an isotropic direct Rasbha-like term \cite{DRkloeffel1,DRkloeffel3} vanishing without an external electric field, and an anisotropic term dependent on the orientation of the wire.
-The latter component includes intrinsic spin-orbit interactions that are large even without electric field and arise because of the lack of inversion symmetry of the cross-section.
-At particular growth directions, the competition between these spin-orbit terms generates sweet spots where charge noise is suppressed.
-We examine this effect in detail by considering realistic inhomogeneous electric field profiles and we identify different mechanisms that cause it.
-Here, we also summarize the differences between triangular and square wires and we comment on the the effect of a possible moderate strain on the spin-orbit switch.
+In Sec.~\ref{Sec:Equilateral}, we consider an ideal fin with an equilateral triangular cross-section and study the long wavelength dynamics of the holes confined there.
+Because Si is an anisotropic semiconductor \cite{WinklerSpinOrbitCoupling2003}, we pay particular attention to how different growth directions affect the effective spin-orbit interactions \cite{PhysRevB.99.115317, DRkloeffel3, xiong2020strong, PhysRevResearch.2.033036}.
+By using a simple theoretical model, which only includes heavy and light holes, and by considering realistic inhomogeneous electric field profiles, we identify qualitatively distinct mechanisms that remove the spin-orbit coupling and that are suitable for different device designs.
+Here, we also comment on the the effect of a possible moderate strain on the spin-orbit switch.

-In Sec.~\ref{Sec:SOHS}, we study how the spin-orbit interactions change when the spin-orbit split-off hole band are included.
-This band strongly affects Si FinFETs with small fins, with side length $\lesssim 35$~nm, and can even remove the charge noise sweet spot.
-In Sec.~\ref{Sec:Deviation}, we present FinFET designs that counteract the action of the SOHs.
-We focus on both SOI and bulk FinFETs.
-In SOI FinFETs, the charge noise sweet spot is restored by appropriately squeezing the fin and pushing the hole wavefunction towards the apex of the fin, or by growing the wire along the [110] direction, as standardly done in experiments \cite{kuhlmann2018ambipolar,geyer2020silicon,doi:10.1002/adma.201906523,voisin2016electrical}, and pushing the holes towards the bottom of the fin.
-In bulk FinFETs, the Si substrate below the wire tends to decrease the spin-orbit interactions, but at the same time it re-establishes the spin-orbit sweet spot even when the fin is small.
+In Sec.~\ref{Sec:SOHS}, we extend the theoretical model of the FinFET by including the spin-orbit split-off hole band (SOHs).
+This band is energetically separated from heavy and light holes by the bulk Si spin-orbit gap \cite{WinklerSpinOrbitCoupling2003}, but it strongly influences the hole behaviour in small wires and we find that it can even remove the spin-orbit sweet spot in wires with a triangular cross-section of side shorter than $35$ nm.
+Fortunately, we find that a more careful device design can counteract the action of the SOHs and we discuss a possible way of recovering the sweet spot.